 A poor performance.
-Seemed to struggle to keep the ball in play in the first half, prompting a selection of off-color words directed at him by manager Neil Warnock.
+Seemed to struggle to keep the ball in play in the first half, prompting a selection of off-colour words directed at him by manager Neil Warnock.

-A brave performance from the center back.
+A brave performance from the centre-back.
 Needed eight stitches in his eye socket after a clash of heads in the first half, but still showed more determination than his opposing numbers.

 A solid display.
 Linked well with Diouf throughout as the midfield and attack hassled Everton throughout.

 Got his name on the scoresheet, but couldn't miss from two yards.
 Otherwise kept Everton's attacking threat at bay for the majority.
-Will be happy.
+Will be happy with his showing.

 A rare start for the former Tottenham man, but he kept Everton debutant Francisco Santos Da Silva Junior quiet with ease, along with the imposing figure of Marouane Fellaini.

 A strong performance.
-Took advantage of a nervous Everton defense - in particular Seamus Coleman - to continually find pockets of space.
+Took advantage of a nervous Everton defence - in particular Seamus Coleman - to continually find pockets of space.
 Should have doubled Leeds' lead in first-half stoppage time.

-Hassled the Everton defense all game in a strong all-around performance.
+Hassled the Everton defence all game in a strong all-round performance.
 Will be delighted with his performance.
 Deserved a goal.

-With such a poor defense in front of him, could not be faulted for either goal.
+With such a poor defence in front of him, could not be faulted for either goal.
 Did very well with Lucio Becchio's point-blank header in first-half stoppage time.

-Struggled with the quick pace of the Championship side all evening in, with Distin, an uncharacteristic performance for the center back and his partner.
+Struggled with the quick pace of the Championship side all evening in, with Distin, an uncharacteristic performance for the centre-back and his partner.